Skip to main content

 3.2x

-MORE GOOGLE AI OVERVIEW APPEARANCES WITH FAQ SCHEMA
+MORE GOOGLE AI OVERVIEW HITS WITH FAQ SCHEMA

 4.4x

 The question feels straightforward.
 You have a blog.
 You post regularly.
-Shouldn't that make AI platforms more likely to recommend your business?
-The answer is: it depends on factors most blogs completely ignore.
+Should AI platforms not be more likely to recommend your business?
+The answer: it depends on factors most blogs completely ignore.
+Markets fill fast.
+Check your territory availability.

 Myth Alert